Frequently Asked Questions

 What about the weather?
 What do you do when it’s snowy or rainy?

 We believe in the motto: There is no such thing as bad weather, only inappropriate clothing choices.
 Snowy and rainy days can be some of the most exhilarating and fun days!
-There are, of course, days where we hold our preschool at a public park with a covered area, when the weather and/or temperature are extreme.
+There are, of course, days where we hold our classes at a different location with a covered area, when the weather and/or temperature are extreme.
 If weather becomes extreme or dangerous, class will be cancelled, or we may occasionally use a public library for class time.

 -